 Saint-Orso Fair.
 From its origins to the present day

-The Fair, which takes place every year on 30 and 31 January, has origins far back in time: in fact, this year the 1016 edition took place.
+The Fair, which takes place each year on 30 and 31 January, has origins far back in time: in fact, this year the 1016 edition took place.

 Originally, during this time of the year it was celebrated the approaching end of the cold winter, with the emergence of the first signs of a thaw and lengthening of the days.